skitapa/publish.el/README.md

 Publish.el
 ================

-This is a description and a an GNU Emacs file to automate the publishing of some file to a server.
+This is a description and a an GNU Emacs file to automate the publishing of some file to a webserver running on a *nix operating system via ssh.

 My problem was that I wanted to be able to publish files from GNU Emacs and could not find a package for it.